 Coach Hubie Gallagher: the legendary coach and civic leader who for 32 years led CHS sports to great accomplishments, especially the basketball team.
 Click here to read about him.

-Elizabeth Gochnour shared her insights on the mysterious realm of speaking, hearing, and other forms of communication.
+Elizabeth Gochnour, in an interview shared her insights on the mysterious realm of speaking, hearing, and other forms of communication.
 Click here to read about her.

 Lucille Gomez talks about discovering, developing and disciplining talent, particularly in the area of arts and crafts.
 Click here to read about her.